AntonioND/libugba/docs/to-do.rst

 - Add debugger windows from GiiBiiAdvance.
 - Add helper to configure user input.
-- Add build option to remove the Lua interpreter, screenshot and wav recording functionality in release builds.
+- Add build option to remove the screenshot and wav recording functionality in release builds.

 General
 -------